 Shayda’s path to challenge corporate power began at birth.
-As an Iranian American, she was exposed to international politics early on.
-“My parents raised me with deep awareness of American imperialism, which is deeply interlaced with corporate power,” she explains.
+As an Iranian American, she was exposed to social injustice and international politics early on.
+“My parents raised me with a deep awareness of American imperialism, which is deeply interlaced with corporate power,” she explains.

-When she worked in Ecuador, she witnessed the ongoing genocide of indigenous peoples in the Amazon by transnational oil corporations.
-Determined to be part of creating change, she worked at the Indian Law Resource Center with indigenous governments.
-In this role, she witnessed the injustices of current political and economic systems for native peoples, as well as the role of corporations and international financial institutions in deepening and exploiting these injustices.
+When she studied in Ecuador, she witnessed the ongoing genocide of Indigenous peoples in the Amazon by transnational oil corporations.
+Determined to be part of creating change, she worked at the Indian Law Resource Center, supporting Indigenous governments and communities in their struggles for justice, rights, and sovereignty.
+In this role, she partnered with Indigenous peoples to advance international legal recognition of their rights, and exert pressure on corporations and international financial institutions undermining those rights.

 She holds a bachelor’s degree in earth sciences from Rice University and a master’s in political science from the University of Chicago.
 And if you hear someone singing beautiful renditions of early 90’s R&B songs around campaign headquarters, you know that’s Shayda.